 - The type of treatment plan required.

-For example, your dentist may perform the initial diagnosis and some treatment, but may refer you to a periodontist with three additional years of gum disease training who may be adept at performing more advanced treatment methods.
+Your dentist may perform the initial diagnosis and some treatment but may refer you to a periodontist with three additional years of gingival training who may be adept at performing more advanced treatment methods.